-Mortality rates-service retirees 2019 Municipal Retirees of Texas Mortality Tables.
-The rates are projected on a males and a 3-year set-forward for females.
-In addition, a 3.5% and 3.0% minimum mortality rate will be applied to reflect the impairment for younger members who become disabled for males and females, respectively.
-The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.
+Mortality rates - disabled retirees 2019 Municipal Retirees of Texas Mortality Tables with a mortality improvements subject to the floor.

+4 year set-forward for males and a 3 year set-forward for females.
+In addition, a 3.5% and 3% minimum mortality rate will be applied to reflect the impairment for younger members who become disabled for males and females, respectively.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence) to account for future